chuachinhon/weather_singapore_cch/README.md

 I'm also using the dataset for a series of self-assigned data science projects, starting with visualisation.
 I will include time series and machine learning forecasts in future updates to this project.

 ## TABLE OF CONTENT
-There are 3 sections so far.
+There are 5 sections so far.
 The CSV files containing the daily and monthly weather data are in the raw folder.
 Those who want to assemble their own datasets should head there first.

 ## I. DATA COLLECTION-PREPROCESSING
 What you'll find in the [raw folder](https://github.com/chuachinhon/weather_singapore_cch/tree/master/raw):

-* 438 CSV files containing daily weather data for Singapore from 1983 - 2019 (June)
+* 444 CSV files containing daily weather data for Singapore from 1983 - 2019 (Dec)

 * A "monthly_data" sub-folder containing monthly average data for rainfall, maximum and mean temperatures.